PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part1-Installing-R.md

 ## End of Part 1

 You now have R and RStudio, and ready to get started.
-Proceed to [Part 2](Part2-Installing-Packages.md)
+Proceed to [Part 2 - Installing Packages](Part2-Installing-Packages.md)